There are fifteen separate pointer breeds, and coat density, length, texture, and shedding behavior vary between the breeds.

 Both the smooth and the wirehaired Hungarian Pointers are minimal shedders.

-The Brittany has a thick double coat that can be wavy or flat and allows hunting dogs to work in the field without getting waterlogged or caked in the dirt!
+The Brittany has a thick double coat that can be wavy or flat, allowing hunting dogs to work in the field without getting waterlogged or caked in the dirt!

 This pointer breed has a flat double coat with slight feathering on the legs.
 The wooly undercoat keeps the dog warm, and the silky top provides waterproof protection.